ibm-cloud-docs/ContinuousDelivery/troubleshoot_cd.md

 To delete a {{site.data.keyword.contdelivery_short}} service instance from a Cloud Foundry org, you cannot have any toolchains in the same account, region, and org as the service instance.
 {: tsCauses}

-Locate and delete any toolchains that are in the same account, region, and org as the {{site.data.keyword.contdelivery_short}} service instance.
+Locate any toolchains that are in the same account, region, and org as the {{site.data.keyword.contdelivery_short}} service instance.
+For each toolchain, you can either migrate the toolchain to a resource group, or delete the toolchain.
+For more information about migrating toolchains, see [Migrating toolchains to a resource group](/docs/ContinuousDelivery?topic=ContinuousDelivery-migrate_toolchains).
 {: tsResolve}

 Org-based toolchains aren't visible from the command line or the resource list.
-To find and delete these toolchains, go to the [Toolchains](https://cloud.ibm.com/devops){: external} page.
+To find and either migrate or delete these toolchains, go to the [Toolchains](https://cloud.ibm.com/devops){: external} page.
 When you search for toolchains that are blocking the deletion of the {{site.data.keyword.contdelivery_short}} service instance, look in the account, region, and org where the service instance is located.
 {: tip}

 1. Log in to [{{site.data.keyword.cloud_notm}}](http://cloud.ibm.com){: external}.